-The mode registers are loaded via inputs A0-An (see "REGISTER DEFINITION" on page 57).
+The mode registers are loaded via inputs A[n:0] (see "REGISTER DEFINITION" on page 54).
 The LMR command can only be issued when all banks are idle, and a subsequent executable command cannot be issued until ^tMRD is met.